Skip to content

 Tax math

 Severance is supplemental wages for federal withholding purposes.
-The model applies a flat 22% federal supplemental rate (the 37% rate above $1M in a calendar year is also handled for high earners).
-FICA is applied as 6.2% Social Security up to the annual wage base, plus 1.45% Medicare on all wages and an additional 0.9% Medicare surtax on wages above $200,000 in a year.
+The model applies a flat 22% federal supplemental rate (the 37% rate above $1M in a calendar year is also handled for high earners) per IRS Publication 15 — Employer Tax Guide.
+FICA is applied as 6.2% Social Security up to the annual wage base, plus 1.45% Medicare on all wages and an additional 0.9% Medicare surtax on wages above $200,000 in a year (IRS Topic No. 751).
 State withholding uses the top marginal income tax rate for the selected state, which is conservative for most filers and correct for high earners; it intentionally does not try to model brackets, deductions, or credits, because the calculator does not collect enough information to do so honestly.

 WARN check